 Born in 1856, in 1893 Daniel Hale Williams opened the Provident Hospital: the first medical facility to have an interracial staff.
 A major pioneer in the field of medicine, he was one of the first surgeons in the world to successfully perform open heart surgery.
 As a child he was encouraged to apprentice with a shoemaker and later a barber, but he pushed on to higher education and eventually completed medical training at Chicago Medical College.
 Because of discrimination, African Americans were not allowed in hospitals, not to mention given staff positions.
-So Williams opened his own hospital He later also became in chief surgeon at Freedmen’s Hospital, a facility that cared for former slaves.
+So Williams opened his own hospital He later also became in chief surgeon at Freedmen’s Hospital, a facility that cared for former enslaved persons.
 In 1895 he co-founded the National Medical Association, because the American Medical Association did not allow African-American members.

 Honor this heart surgeon with some activity to keep your heart healthy (and get the wiggles out) with 15 games and activities to get the kiddos moving.

 A poet, an author and a teacher, Gwendolyn Elizabeth Brooks made history in 1950 when she became the first African-American woman to be awarded a Pulitzer Prize for Poetry.
 Brooks began writing at a very young age and published her first poem at 13.By the time she was 16 she had already published nearly 75 poems.
 Throughout her lifetime, she was awarded more than 75 honorary degrees and a number of prestigious awards and positions.
 She was the Poet Laureate of Illinois from 1968 until her death in 2000 and was inducted into the National Women’s Hall of Fame in 1988.

 Inspire your budding laureates to create a poem of their own using one of our kid-tested (and mother approved) methods.